Code-Institute-Submissions/Gbemisola23-TIcTacToe_AugResubb/README.md

 The live website can be found here [TicTacToe Portfolio](https://gbemisola23.github.io/TIcTacToe/).
 ![Responsive](assets/images/all-devices-black.png)

 ## Features

 * **Header**
   - The header includes the title name and logo.
+  - The body  includes the board game

 ![intro](assets/images/tictacgame.png)

 ## Testing

-* I've tested that this page works well in desktop verion.
+* I've tested that this page works well in desktop  and mobile verion.
-* The iste doesn't work fully well in desktop version.
 * I've confirmed that this project is completely responsive on all screen sizes using dev tools.
 * I confirmed by testing with users that the text of all sections is readable and easy to understand.
 ![responsiveness](assets/images/tictacaccessibility.png)